 n_border = int(border_buffer / dr_grid_size)

-First, we will introduce the simulation components that do not change during optimization, such as the $Si$ waveguide and $SiO_{2}$ BOX layer.
+First, we will introduce the simulation components that do not change during optimization, such as the waveguide and BOX layer.
 Additionally, we will include a Gaussian source to drive the simulations, and a mode monitor to compute the objective function.

 # Input/output waveguide.